Table of Contents

 Definition of Breast Ductal Papilloma

 Ductal papilloma is defined as the abnormal growth with papillary configuration of breast stroma and epithelium within a breast duct.
+It is a benign lesion that consists of branching fibrovascular cores with overlying layers of epithelial cells.
 These papillomas can be single or multiple, and when they occur in younger patients are known as juvenile papillomatosis.

 Pathological nipple discharge (PND) is a term used to describe abnormally bloody, milky or other form of nipple discharge that is usually a presenting feature of different breast diseases with breast papilloma being the commonest.